 You'll see that once you're done the skins will float right on top of the beans and if you tilt the bowl and start to drain out the water, you'll able to skim them off pretty easily.
 This process usually only takes about 5 minutes and is totally worth how smooth your hummus turns out in the end.

-Garlic: Every time I make hummus and just throw the cloves of garlic into food processor with the beans the garlic never gets chopped up as well as it should and I inevitably end up biting into a practically whole clove of garlic (how the lumps get past me spooning it into a bowl is still beyond me).
+Garlic: Every time I make creamy hummus and just throw the cloves of garlic into food processor with the beans the garlic never gets chopped up as well as it should and I inevitably end up biting into a practically whole clove of garlic (how the lumps get past me spooning it into a bowl is still beyond me).
 So I started grating my garlic with a fine tooth grater into the food processor and have said goodbye to such a problem!
-You could also use roasted garlic to take away some of the bite of the raw garlic, but I actually really like it in hummus.
+You could also use roasted garlic to take away some of the bite of the raw garlic, but I actually really like it in creamy hummus.

 Once you've got your chickpeas, grated garlic, lemon juice and a little tahini in the food processor your ready to let it roll until it's broken down the beans and is a thick paste.
 Just in case you're not familiar, tahini is just a fancy word for sesame seed butter.
 I've seen it labeled both ways in the grocery store and is one in the same.